opctim/symfony-csp-bundle/README.md

             - '*.example.local'
 ```

-You also can use `when@dev` and the yaml anchor / alias syntax to add origins to specific directives conditionally:
+You also can use `when@dev` to add origins to specific directives conditionally:

 ```yaml
 # config/packages/opctim_csp_bundle.yaml